ethereum/hive/docs/commandline.md

     hivechain generate -genesis ./genesis.json -length 200

-`hivechain` generates empty blocks by default.
-The chain will contain non-empty blocks if the following accounts have balance in genesis state:
+hivechain generates empty blocks by default.
+The chain will contain non-empty blocks if the following accounts have balance in genesis state.
+You can find the corresponding private keys in the hivechain source code.

 - `0x71562b71999873DB5b286dF957af199Ec94617F7`
 - `0x703c4b2bD70c169f5717101CaeE543299Fc946C7`